mmahesh09/Artificial-Intelligence-and-Machine-Learning/README.md

 ---

 ### 2. **Unsupervised Learning**
-Unsupervised learning works on unlabeled data to identify patterns, groupings, or structures.
+Unsupervised learning uses unlabeled data to identify patterns, groupings, or structures.
 It’s used when no explicit output is provided, often for clustering or dimensionality reduction.
 **Examples**:
 - **Clustering**: Customer segmentation in marketing (grouping customers by behavior).
 - **Dimensionality Reduction**: Reducing features in large datasets, like PCA for image compression.